Swedish Air Force: Congo 1961–1964

-1990s – restructuring
+1990s restructuring

 With the end of the Cold War the Swedish Armed Forces underwent a massive restructuring process.
 During this time, several air bases were deemed unnecessary and closed with fighters like the Saab 37 Viggen retired prematurely.
-In 1994 the air force had over 400 fighters, by 2005 the number had sunk to fewer than 150.
+In 1994 the Air Force had over 400 fighters, by 2005 that number had shrunk to fewer than 150.

 Libya 2011

 On 29 March 2011, the Swedish prime minister announced that eight Saab JAS 39 Gripens would support the UN-mandated no-fly zone over Libya.
 The announcement responded to a NATO request for assistance.
 The Swedish fighters were limited to supporting the no-fly zone and were not authorized to engage in ground attack sorties.
 The deployment was approved by the Swedish Riksdag on 1 April 2011 and the first jets departed for Libya on 2 April.
 A C-130 Hercules accompanied the fighters for mid-air refueling.